-6.1.6.1 Monitoring Features
+6.6.1 Monitoring Features

-The drive offers a wide range of monitoring features that provides information of actual operation conditions.
+The drive offers a wide range of monitoring features that provide information of actual operating conditions.
 Some examples are:

 Speed monitoring

 The motor speed can be monitored during operation.
 If the speed exceeds minimum or maximum limits, the user is notified and can initiate appropriate actions.